-A regulated backstop transmission solution or an alternative regulated reliability transmission solution shall only utilize the cost allocation methodology set forth in Section 31.5.3 where it either is: (1) selected determined by the ISO as the more efficient or cost effective appropriate regulatory agency(ies) or authority(ies) to be the regulated transmission solution to satisfy a Reliability Need and triggered by the ISO pursuant to Section 31.2.8 of Attachment Y of the ISO OATT that should be implemented pursuant to Section 31.2.5.7.1, or
+A regulated backstop transmission solution or an alternative regulated reliability transmission solution shall only utilize the cost allocation methodology set forth in Section 31.5.3 where it either is: (1) selected by the ISO as the more efficient or cost effective regulated transmission solution to satisfy a Reliability Need and triggered by the ISO pursuant to Section 31.2.8 of Attachment Y of the ISO OATT, or (2) seeking cost recovery where it has been halted or cancelled pursuant to the provisions of Section 31.2.8.2.
+A regulated economic transmission solution proposed in response to congestion identified in the CARIS, and approved pursuant to

-(2) seeking cost recovery where it has been halted or cancelled pursuant to the provisions of Section 31.2.87.23.
-A regulated economic transmission solution proposed in response to congestion identified in the CARIS, and approved pursuant to Section 31.5.4.6, shall only be eligible to utilize the cost allocation principles and methodologies set forth in Section 31.5.4.
+Section 31.5.4.6, shall only be eligible to utilize the cost allocation principles and methodologies set forth in Section 31.5.4.